MicrosoftDocs/bot-docs/articles/bot-service-channel-azure-cli.md

 ---
 title: Connect your bot to channels with Azure CLI
-description: This sample shows Azure CLI commands for connecting your bot to a communication application, such as email, Facebook, or the Kik messaging app.
+description: This sample shows Azure CLI commands for connecting your bot to a communication application, such as email or Facebook.
 author: JonathanFingold
 ms.author: iawilt
 manager: shellyha
 ms.reviewer: micchow
 ms.service: bot-service
 ms.topic: how-to
-ms.date: 08/06/2021
+ms.date: 09/01/2022
 ms.custom: devx-track-azurecli
 ---